 Unlike its popular precursor, The Crossing is a long, dour, and largely plotless novel.
-It tells the story of young Billy Parham’s three crossings into Mexico from New Mexico.
+Despite the singular title, it tells the story of young Billy Parham’s three crossings into Mexico from New Mexico.

 The first crossing comes when he is a teenager: he captures a she-wolf that has itself come up from Mexico and that has been marauding near his family’s property.
 Instead of killing the wolf, though, he captures it and tries to return it to its ancestral Mexican mountains.
 While Billy does form a tense communion with the pregnant wolf, she is eventually made the object of commerce and then of bloodsport when they reach Mexico.

 In the course of this first adventure, which forms the novel’s first quarter and works as a standalone novella, Billy is disabused of his apparently romantic notions; he sacrifices his innocence as he is forced to sacrifice the wolf lest both continue to be degraded and abused by what the novel, in what we might by application call an Orientalist idiom, implies are the endemic corruptions of Mexican society, here explained in essentialist rather than political terms, though the latter predominated in the more realistic All the Pretty Horses.